SirGFM/FallingBlocks/docs/game/base_architecture.md

 * **Main game object**: Contain most of the game component behaviours
 * **Model controller**: Wrapper for the model, with components that control how the model is displayed (e.g., shaking it in place)
 * **Actual model**: One or more objects used to render the object's model
-* **Relative collsion parent**: Parent to every relative collision in the object.
+* **Relative collision parent**: Parent to every relative collision in the object.
 Should have a single `EaseSetRelativeCollision` component, which **copies the object's layer into its children**
 * **Relative collision N**: Each of the object's relative collision detector.
 Should be created mainly by the parent object

 ## Inter-Component Communication